-In addition to the existing risk management framework, the bank has established an internal Committee to provide oversight to the IFRS 9 impairment process.
-The Committee comprises of senior representatives from Chief executive office, finance, risk management and internal audit and will be responsible for reviewing and approving key inputs and assumptions used in the bank's ECL estimates.
-It also assesses the appropriateness of the overall allowance results to be included in the bank's financial statements.
+In addition to the existing risk management framework, the Bank has established an internal Committee to provide oversight to the IFRS 9 impairment process.
+The Committee comprises of senior representatives from Chief executive office, finance, risk management and internal audit and will be responsible for reviewing and approving key inputs and assumptions used in the Bank's ECL estimates.
+It also assesses the appropriateness of the overall allowance results to be included in the Branches' financial statements.